Renault Cléon-Fonte engine: History

 When production started in 1962, the engine was called the "Sierra", but was soon renamed the "Cléon-Fonte", taking its name from the new Renault factory where it was first manufactured.
 This four-cylinder provided power for several generations of Renaults, with displacements of 956 to 1565 cc.
 Cars fitted with the engine range from the Floride/Caravelle through the first generation Twingo of 1993, thirty years after this power unit was presented to the press at Geneva.

 Technical adaptations enabled the production of this engine in many displacements in single and dual carburettor forms, later with fuel injection, with or without turbo.
 The Cléon-Fonte was coupled initially to four-speed manual transmissions, and then later five speed and automatic gearboxes according to its applications and the natural progress of the automotive industry.

 It was fitted in one form or another to an impressive list of Renault models, in rear-, mid- or front-engined (longitudinal or transverse) configurations, including: Floride/Caravelle, Alpine A110, R4, R5 (Le Car in the USA), R6, R7 (Siete), R8/R10, R9/R11 (Alliance/Encore in USA), R12, R15, R18, R19, R21 (Export), Estafette, Traffic 1, Express (Rapid / Extra), Fuego, Twingo, Clio 1, not to mention the Renault R12 based Dacia 1300/1310 range produced from 1969 to 2004.
 On Monday, 29 November 2004, Dacia produced the last C-engine, which was a 1.6 litre, fuel injected model, producing 68 horsepower and with the serial number 2527155.
 The C-engine stopped production four months after that of the Dacia 1310.
 Dacia continues to manufacture components of the Cléon-Fonte engine for the purposes of service in Romania and abroad.
 In total, more than 27 million units of the Cléon-Fonte were produced by Renault and Dacia since its launch, 15 million of which were built in France.
 This engine was also assembled in Portugal, Spain, Turkey, Colombia and Argentina.

 In France, the Cléon-Fonte ended its career in December 1996 in the Twingo and Clio which used the 1239 cc C3G, and the Supercinq "Bye Bye", fitted with the 1390 cc C3J; this also marked the end of Renault 5 production.
 In total, this engine had an unusually long career: nearly half a century.

 27,277,306 Cléon-Fonte engines were manufactured in 42 years, a record in Europe (some American V8 have far exceeded this number).
-Behind this record, the strength and versatility of the Renault engine has enabled it to power many very different cars, mounted in every position imaginable: rear mounted rear drive, front mounted rear drive, longitudinal or transverse front wheel drive.
+The Renault engine has powered many different cars, mounted in various positions: rear mounted rear drive, front mounted rear drive, longitudinal or transverse front wheel drive.